 This article first appeared in Traverse Northern Michigan.
 Find this story and more when you explore our digital issue library.
 Want Traverse delivered to your door or inbox monthly?
 View our print subscription and digital subscription options.

 Lollygag on a Lake Superior beach deep in Pictured Rocks National Lakeshore long enough and you’ll be conjuring up marooned-on-a-deserted-island stories.
 The craggy cliffs, eerie caves and dark skeletons of shipwrecks lying just offshore bring to mind classics like Robinson Crusoe and Treasure Island.
-By the time you’re peeling off your clothes to sneak a skinny dip in a rock-lined pool of crystal-green water (bracing though it may be), you’ll be fast-forwarding to Blue Lagoon.

 The isolation of Pictured Rocks does lend an island feel.
 Look north and you’re almost never without a Lake Superior view on this splendid 42-mile stretch of earth.
 Along the park’s southern hem, forest-covered cliffs are as effective an isolator as any open-water passage.
 But the same land-and-lake barriers that keep out the masses also make it tricky for you to reach the heart of the park.